 If you like your cookies with a lot of zest, these are the ones for you.

-Shortbread cookies are always lightly sweet, crunchy, and wonderfully buttery, but these also have a lovely egg shape and light, pastel icing that makes them the ideal choice for spring.
+Better yet, the lovely egg shape and light, pastel icing makes them the ideal choice for spring.

 The glaze is easy to make, too, requiring nothing more than powdered sugar, half and half, and vanilla extract (and a dash of food coloring to suit your aesthetic).